oriolmirolf/MAI-IMAS/README.md

 ```

 3. Save Output:
+- After executing the command, the output will appear in the terminal.
 - To save the results, you can redirect the output to a file:
   ```
   crewai flow kickoff > output.txt